Trackunit/developer-hub/api-docs/machine-insights-streaming-dataformat.md

 >
 > This field will be available in Streaming API in July 2023.

 The field AccessControlKeyUsage contains information about an access operation for a machine.
-Relaying information about who initiated the operation, which key was used and if the operation was succesful.
+Relaying information about who initiated the operation, which key was used and if the operation was successful.

 [block:parameters]
 {